 enonic-explorer-enterprise-search-woman-white-room

-Enonic Explorer: How it works
+Enonic Explorer: How It Works

 Admin tool

-The administration interface for Enonic Explorer enables search operators to set up and configure the enterprise search solution of your organization—both internally and externally.
-You can control data sources, manage fields, curate synonym lists, and expose the data through different interfaces.
+You can control data sources, manage document types, curate synonym lists, and expose the data through different interfaces.
 The search results can then be delivered through custom front-ends of any kind.

 enonic-explorer-admin

-The features of Enonic Explorer are as follows:
+The core features of Enonic Explorer include:

-• Collections: Unique data sets transferred to Enonic Explorer
+• Collections: Unique data sets transferred to Enonic Explorer via collectors, such as the built-in WebCrawler

 enonic-explorer-fields

-See also: How Enonic can be the hub for your digital experiences »
+See also: How Enonic Can Be the Hub for Your Digital Experiences »

-Now let us take a closer look at “Collections” and “Interfaces.”
+Let’s take a closer look at “Collections” and “Interfaces.”

 Collections